-Cost Illustration of Tree-Felling Based on Size
+Cost Illustration of Tree Trimming Based on Size and Removal

 Costs to fell a tree will depend on various factors.
 Here’s an illustration of the prices to cut down a tree, remove the stump, and clear any remaining waste.
 Having the stump removed will cost an additional £100 to £500.